+2) How do I find children with common interests?
 Teachers are amazingly insightful and may provide wonderful help to identify the children who tend to play together and enjoy similar interests.
 Volunteer in your child’s classroom to see who your child is interested in playing with.
 Additionally, birthday parties are great opportunities to observe those children who may be a good match for a playdate.
 Clubs and activities allow children with similar interests to enjoy each other’s company.
 My son showed an early interest in chess.
 I often arrived early to pick him up from the chess club and to determine who showed interest in my son.
-The same is true for Lego club, music classes, art, or sports.
+The same is true for Lego clubs, music classes, art, or sports.

+4) Shared interests can make a playdate successful.
 Identify what the children have in common.
 Build activities upon mutual interests.
 So, set up Legos and build Angry Birds or Minecraft structures.
 If the children like the same movie, set up puzzles, art, baking, or sensory play based on the movie.
 Consider meeting at a location such as a park or a museum.
 Siblings should not be a part of the playdate to allow for targeted friendship building between the two participants.

 What tips would you add?
 I LOVE hearing from you so please comment.